GaslightGod/Discord_IRC/README.md

         Read Message History
       Copy the generated URL and seamlessly add your bot to the server following the presented prompts.

+### Create a webhook in the channel you wish to send messages in
+  Within Discord, navigate to the channel setting and select integrations Create a new webhook
+  Copy the webhooks URL and open it in your browser

 ## Installation
 Clone the repository to your local machine: